-‘People in institutions and positions of existing power need to give some of it away to citizens’
+‘People in positions of power need to give some of it away to citizens’

 What are we doing when we tell ourselves we’re Consumers 3,000 times a day?
-What would it look like if we put the same creativity and energy into involving people as Citizens?
-Author and co-founder of the New Citizenship Project, Jon Alexander, chats about how we can step into a bigger idea of ourselves.
+Author and co-founder of the New Citizenship Project, Jon Alexander, chats about how we can step into a bigger idea of ourselves as citizens.

 What sparked your interest in how people can be better citizens?